 All documents must be in English or include an official English translation.

 If you have questions, send an email to FBIrpp@orau.org.
 Please include the reference code for this opportunity in your email.

-This program, administered by ORAU through its contract with the U.S. Department of Energy to manage the Oak Ridge Institute for Science and Education, was established through an interagency agreement between DOE and CDC.
-Appointments can vary from three months to one year and be renewed upon recommendation of CDC, contingent on the availability of funds.
+This program, administered by ORAU through its contract with the U.S. Department of Energy to manage the Oak Ridge Institute for Science and Education, was established through an interagency agreement between DOE and FBI.
+The initial appointment can be for the summer or for one year, but may be renewed upon recommendation of FBI contingent on the availability of funds.
 The participant will receive a monthly stipend commensurate with educational level and experience.
+Funding is available to reimburse the participant's travel expenses to present the results of his/her research at scientific conferences.
 Proof of health insurance is required for participation in this program.
-The appointments are at CDC in Atlanta, Georgia, as well as other CDC locations.
-Participants do not become employees of CDC, DOE or the program administrator, and there are no employment-related benefits.
+Health insurance can be obtained through ORISE.
+The appointment can be full-time or part-time at FBI in the Quantico, Virginia, area.
+Participants do not become employees of FBI, DOE or the program administrator, and there are no employment-related benefits.

 Candidates must have received a bachelor’s, master’s, or doctoral degree in one of the relevant fields, or completion of all requirements for the degree should be expected prior to the starting date.
 Degree must have been received within five years of the appointment start date.